grumpyclimber/construction/post2.md

 Counter({(('add', 'VB'), ('more', 'JJR'), ('information', 'NN')): 1})
 ```

-Having done Part of Speach tagging on a small paragraph, let's move
+Having done Part of Speach tagging and chunking on a small paragraph, let's move
 on to a bigger set: all of the feedback posts.
 We'll follow a similar
 path to analyse the feedback posts.
 To make it easier to
 analyse different texts and POS patterns, we'll create 3 seperate